COVID-19: SON undertakes quality assurance inspections in Abia, Rivers

-In continuation of its technical support to local manufacturers in the production of essential materials to fight the coronavirus pandemic in Nigeria, Standards Organisation of (SON) has undertaken quality assurance inspection of mass production of Barrier Masks in Abia and Rivers States.
+In continuation of its technical support to local manufacturers in the production of essential materials to fight the Coronavirus (COVID-19) pandemic in Nigeria, the Standards Organisation of Nigeria (SON), has undertaken quality assurance inspection of mass production of Barrier Masks in Abia and Rivers states.

 The SON inspection team was led by the Abia State Office Coordinator, Oluyomi Lad-Alabi, accompanied by Messrs.
 Ben Elesho, Atowa Chidiebere and Okecwukwu Okaugo.